Hosdurg Fort

-Hosdurg Fort is a fort in Kanhangad which is part of Kasaragod district in Kerala state.
-Hosdurg Fort with its round bastion looks imposing from a distance.
+Puthiyakotta(which translates to ‘New Fort’), also known by its former name Hosdurg Fort, is a fort in Kanhangad which is part of Kasaragod district in Kerala state.
+Puthiyakotta with its round bastion looks imposing from a distance.
 Somashekara Nayaka from the Keladi Nayaka dynasty of Ikkeri built this fort.

 The place is made well known by the Nithyanandasram with 45 caves.
-The fort is now in ruins, but located nearby is a school and some government offices.

 To the south-west of the fort is a temple that was also built by the Nayaks.
 The temple, dedicated to Shiva, is named the Poonkavanam Karpooreswara Temple.